razi90/fidenaro-docs/docs/mechanics.md

 When a user allocates capital to a vault, they are issued vault shares, that hold a % claim to the assets in the vault.
 Upon redemption, these shares hold a claim to a proportion of each asset in the vault.
 Users can withdraw their assets any time.

+    !!!

-> ℹ️ When a user allocates capital to a vault, they are issued vault shares, that hold a % claim to the assets in the vault.
+         When a user allocates capital to a vault, they are issued vault shares, that hold a % claim to the assets in the vault.
 Upon redemption, these shares hold a claim to a proportion of each asset in the vault.
 Users can withdraw their assets any time.

 ## Deposit